YamanishiLab/SSL-VQ/README.md

 --gene_epochs=2000
 ```

-If you want to train predictive model for activatory targets.
+If you want to predict new activatory targets with the trained model.

 ```
 $ python3 ./02_NewPredict.py \